sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/explanations/executors.md

 If the executor fails to register, check the output of the executor container: it should include an error that points towards the problem.
 If not, please contact Sourcegraph support!

-# Using runners
+# Using executors

-TODO:mockup or decription
+If one or several executors are registered with the Sourcegraph instance, they will be used to create changesets by default.
+You can choose to use your local environment to compute the changeset by adding the `--local` flag to the CLI command.

+When running a batch change, the executor will attempt to pull missing container images.
+The environment running the executor must have access to the docker registry hosting the requested images.

-## Who has access to runners
+## Who has access to executors

-All batch changes users on your Sourcegraph instance have access to runners.
+All batch changes users on your Sourcegraph instance have access to executors.

 ## Debugging